-It is most convenient to complete this procedure on the computer where you will install the adapter (see Architecture and Operations on page 77).
+It is most convenient to complete this procedure on the computer where you will install the adapter (see Architecture and Operations on page 80).

-- Use your account supplied with your original order confirmation to log into the Flexera Software Product and Licensing Center. - The URL for logging in is https://flexerasoftware.subscribenet.com. - 2.
-From the Product List, select FlexNet Manager Platform, and in the next Product Information page, also select FlexNet Manager Platform for release 9.2.3. - 3.
-Select BMCAtriumAdapter (version 2).zip, and save to a convenient location (such as C:\temp) on the server where Atrium Integrator Spoon is installed. - 4.
-Similarly, download the FlexNet Manager Platform Business Adapter Studio (fnmpbas923.exe) and save on the same server. - Installation of the Business Adapter Studio is covered in Install the Business Importer and Link with Remedy on page 91. - 5.
+- Use your account supplied with your original order confirmation to log into the Flexera Software Product and Licensing Center. - The URL for logging in is https://flexerasoftware.flexnetoperations.com. - 2.
+From the Product List, select FlexNet Manager Platform, and in the next Product Information page, also select FlexNet Manager Platform. - 3.
+In the following page, also entitled Product Information, select the Release Archive tab, and in the row for release 9.2.3, click the FlexNet Manager Platform link. - You may need to accept an online End User License Agreement to proceed. - 4.
+Select BMCAtriumAdapter (version 2).zip, and save to a convenient location (such as C:\temp) on the server where Atrium Integrator Spoon is installed. - 5.
+Similarly, download the FlexNet Manager Platform Business Adapter Studio (fnmpbas923.exe) and save on the same server. - Installation of the Business Adapter Studio is covered in Install the Business Importer and Link with Remedy on page 94. - 6.
 Unzip the BMCAtriumAdapter.zip archive into C:\Program Files\Flexera\.